The crochet basketweave stitch is a solid, dense, and thick stitch with a beautiful woven texture.

 Mini, regular, and large Basketweave Stitch

-- In the light blue sample (the swatch on the bottom in the picture above), the woven fabric is obtained by alternating one front post double crochet and one back post double crochet across each row, and switching front/back post stitches at every row.
-This pattern is also called mini basketweave stitch.
+- In the light blue sample (the swatch on the bottom in the picture above), the woven fabric is obtained by alternating one front post double crochet and one back post double crochet across each row and switching front/back post stitches at every row.
+This pattern is also called mini basketweave stitch or rice stitch.

-- In the medium blue sample (in the middle), the size of the vertical strands is larger because there are 2 front post double crochet alternated with 2 back post ones.
+- In the medium blue sample (in the middle), the vertical strands are larger because there are 2 front post double crochet alternated with 2 back post ones.
 The number of row repeats is two.

 - In the dark blue sample (the top sample), the number of row repeats stayed the same, 2, but the number of alternating front/back post double crochet stitches is 3.